 - ifconfig: To display and manipulate route and network interfaces.
 It displays network configuration. ‘ip’ is the replacement of ifconfig command.

-- netstat: It displays network connections, routing tables, interface statistics. ‘ss’ is the replacement of netstat command which is used to get more information.
+- netstat: It displays network connections, routing tables, and interface statistics. ‘ss’ is the replacement of netstat command which is used to get more information.

 - Traceroute: It is a network troubleshooting utility that is used to find the number of hops required for a particular packet to reach the destination.